 Soft jaws are one of the simplest methods of customized workholding.
-These jaws aren’t usually customized, but rather, are designed with beveled edges or teeth that can bit into a part.
+These jaws aren’t usually customized, but rather, are designed with beveled edges or teeth that can bite into a part.
 Generally, soft jaws are made out of mild steel, but they can be cut out of even softer materials, like aluminum.

-Soft jaws for the lathe chuck are very useful particularly for holding circular objects that might be crushed by normal jaws.
+Soft jaws for the lathe chuck are very useful, particularly for holding circular objects that might be crushed by normal jaws.
 These consist of three fabricated clamps that fit onto the normal outside jaws of a three-jaw chuck.
 The hexagonal soft jaws are separate and are bolted onto the clamps.

 The diameter of the lathe chuck is about 130 mm for 5 inches, 160 mm for 6 inches, 210 mm for 8 inches, 250 mm for 10 inches, and 300 mm for 12 inches.